jetbrains-academy/Machine-Learning-101/Horror Trees/Decision Tree/task.md

  ```python
 from tree import DecisionTree
 ```
-2. Add the lines for result output to the `main` block.
+2. Add these lines to the `main` block to display the result:
 ```python
 tree = DecisionTree().build(X, y)
 print(f'{tree}\n')
 ```
-Variables required for the correct work of this code were introduced in the previous steps; in case you haven't worked with `task.py` yet, pay attention to them.
+The variables required for this code to function were introduced in previous steps.
+If you haven't worked with `task.py` yet, ensure they are properly defined.